manstie/NETCore_FileUpload/README.md

 Will need to learn how to do unit tests for Angular and .NET api.

 # Other
 Can't find out how to refresh the files list component after the http get request.
+Send help.